antron3000/MetaverseTutorials/tutorials/1-Metaverse-Wallet/README.md

 In this tutorial you will learn how to

-1. create a Metaverse wallet
+* Create a Metaverse wallet
+* Import an Existing wallet
+* Check your ETP balance
+* Send transactions programatically
-2. Integrate wallet into your dapp
+* Integrate wallet into your dApp
-3. Send transactions programatically
-4. Create a metaverse Avatar

 ### Introduction